eduran90/Dataiku/README.md

 # Dataiku
 This repository contains Python scripts used in Dataiku to read, process, and classify multispectral images.

-Project Report: Detailed description of the project written in Spanish.
+A detailed description of the project (in Spanish) is found in Project Report.pdf.